-What we @ WR do for our lakes
+What we @ WR do for cleaning black spots

 WR volunteers come from all walks of life across all ages.
 From a six-year-old child watering plants to a 65-year-old retired colonel painting the bus stop, you will find them all.